 It’s that time of year again.
-We’re prepping for the third summer of the ISE Coding Garage!
-Soon Hass and I will be heading out to high schools in Iowa City to recruit at the AP Computer Science classes.
-This year's Coding Garage sessions will kick off on June 14th.
+We’re prepping for the fourth summer of the ISE Coding Garage!
+Soon I will be heading out to high schools in Iowa City to recruit at the AP Computer Science classes.
+This year's Coding Garage sessions will kick off on Wednesday, June 6th.

 What we have to say, what you want us to hear.

 That’s how our blog works.
 It’s interactive.
 Let’s learn together.

 Before you ask, no I don’t know why the conference is named ConFoo, but I can tell you what ConFoo is.
 The Confoo Conference is an international conference focusing on various aspects of web development.
 It began as a conference focusing strictly on PHP programming, but in the 15 years since its conception Yann Larrivée, the conference’s founder, has grown it into a developer-focused colloquium focusing on multiple technologies, the majority being used within a web-development context.